Exabyte-io/documentation/docs/properties-directory/scalar/activation-barrier.md

 ## Transition States

-The highest potential energy state across a reaction energy profile is often referred to as the **transition state** [^2] for the chemical reaction under investigation.
+The highest potential energy molecular configuration across a reaction energy profile is often referred to as the **transition state** [^2] for the chemical reaction under investigation.

+[In this section](../../workflows/addons/structural-relaxation.md#initial/final-structures-set), we explain how the transition state of a chemical reaction investigated with the NEB method can be inspected, both in its original and fully relaxed final molecular configurations, via our user interface at the end of the NEB job execution.

 ## Schema